The American Magic-Lantern Theater is a two-person troupe of international theatre performers, drawn from the following:

 Boggs Beale, whose slides are featured in our international theatre shows.
 A second book for the general public is in draft.
 (See Before the Movies and Cinema

-performing with our international theatre company for twenty years, since its inception.
+performing with our international theatre company for twenty-three years, since its inception.

 Jacqueline Alvarez McKiernan

 ||Jacqueline Alvarez McKiernan, soprano and pianist, was graduated from The Indiana University School of Music, and received her Masters in Music from The University of Hartford's Hartt School.
 She performs at numerous events in the Northeast, is Music Director of St. Luke's Catholic Church in Hartford, CT, and teaches piano and voice.
 She has performed with our international theatre for 15 years.

 || Julia-Radosz, singer/pianist, is a soprano who has been seen as Tormentilla in The Poisoned Kiss with Bronx Opera, Magnolia Hawks (Showboat) with Opera Naples, Fiordiligi (Cosí fan tutte), Antonia (Les Contes d'Hoffmann), Adina (L'elisir d'amore), and Gilda (Rigoletto) with Tri-Cities Opera in Binghamton, NY.
 She was recently the Grand Prize Winner of the Jenny Lind Competition, third place winner of the New Jersey State Opera Competition, and winner of The Connecticut Concert Opera's American Opera Idol Competition.